spren9er/tilez/README.md

 <img src="https://github.com/spren9er/tilez/blob/main/static/tilez_layout_example.png?raw=true" width="225px" height="170px" />

+Check it out in [Svelte REPL](https://svelte.dev/repl/1a8e45baea624a079255275a1473374b?version=3.55.0)!

 ### Tile Props

 A **Tile** has following props

 <a name="stack" href="#stack">#</a> tilez.<b>Tile</b>.<i>stack</i>

-When this property is not given, all children tiles will have the same coordinate space like current tile.
+When this property is not given, all children tiles will have the same coordinate space like current tile and they are layered in the natural order given.
 Otherwise, children tiles will be distributed within current tile according to their props in _horizontal_ or _vertical_ direction.

 <a name="width" href="#width">#</a> tilez.<b>Tile</b>.<i>width</i>

 Argument can be an absolute or relative number.
 Accepts strings like _"500px"_, _"500"_, _"50%"_, _"0.5"_ or numbers like _500_ or _0.5_.
 Numbers less than _1_ are interpreted as percentages, otherwise they represent absolute widths.
 The given width will result in different tile widths, depending on the layout [mode](#mode).
+Relative widths refer to the width you obtain when you subtract all absolute tddile widths from full width.
-When there is no width given (default), remaining space in parent tile — after rendering tiles with absolute and relative width — will be distributed equally between current tile and other tiles having no width specification.
+When there is no width given (default), remaining width in parent tile — after rendering tiles with absolute and relative width — will be distributed equally between current tile and other tiles having no width specification.

 <a name="height" href="#height">#</a> tilez.<b>Tile</b>.<i>height</i>